jshin1/bigram-parser-js/README.md

 blue hare 1
 ```

+### Testing

-If you would like to run the tests for this app, please type
+If you would like to run the tests for this application, please type the following in the command line:
 ```
 npm test
 ```

+I hope you enjoy!